Orania Representative Council: Status of the Orania Representative Council

 The special status of Orania only exists at the local level.
 At the district, provincial and national levels Orania is integral part of the South African political system.

 Ongoing negotiations

 In April 2001 a commission was installed by the Cabinet of South Africa on the question of Orania's municipal status.
 In 2002 the commission reached agreement and sent a proposal to the Cabinet of South Africa to merge Orania with Vanderkloof to become one municipality.
 Nothing was done with the proposal.

 In 2007, the Orania Representative Council and the Northern Cape government agreed that the (municipal) status of Orania should be discussed at all government levels.

-As of 2017 the negotiations about the status of Orania are still not finalized.
+The negotiations about the status of Orania are still ongoing.

 Elections

 Inhabitants of Orania vote for their representative council on the same day as the nationwide local elections.
 In 1995 the first elections for the Orania Transitional Representative Council were held.
 In 2000, 2006, 2011 and 2016 inhabitants of Orania voted for both the Orania Representative Council and the council of the Pixley ka Seme District Municipality, but not for the council of the Thembelihle Local Municipality.